Jorge Meléndez: Personal life

 Meléndez married Tula Mazzini and the couple had 3 children: Jorge, María de los Ángeles, and Ricardo.

 Meléndez was an agriculturalist.
-He owned at lest three haciendas named Prusia, Valencia, and Venecia; some raised cattle and others produced sugar.
+He owned at least three haciendas named Prusia, Valencia, and Venecia; some raised cattle and others produced sugar.
 Meléndez and Carlos were El Salvador's largest sugar producers during the Meléndez–Quiñónez dynasty.
 According to a 1929 agricultural census, Meléndez owned over half of the land in the city of Soyapango.
 Meléndez also owned shares of the Central American Insurance Company and the Artesian Well Drilling Company of Salvador.
 American agronomist Frederick William Taylor described Meléndez as a "very wealthy man with all sorts of activities going on".